Considering a Ventless Gas Fireplace? Here’s What You Need to Know

 There is, however, an alternative: the ventless fireplace.

-A traditional vented gas fireplace, fueled by either natural gas or propane, has two vents that run to the exterior of the house.
+A traditional vented gas fireplace, such as the Empire Tahoe Deluxe Direct-Vent Fireplace, can be fueled by either natural gas or propane and has two vents that run to the exterior of the house.
 The intake vent draws fresh air into the fireplace while the exhaust vent safely removes fumes of the combustion (burning) process.
-You’ll pay $3,500 to $8,000, or more depending on fireplace quality and the amount of remodeling to be done, to have a vented gas fireplace professionally installed.
+You’ll pay $3,500 to $8,000 or more for a direct vent gas fireplace, depending on fireplace quality and the amount of remodeling to be done, to purchase a vented gas fireplace and have it professionally installed.
 Keep in mind that most communities require a certified gas contractor or a licensed plumber to install and hook up gas lines, so this is by no means a DIY project.

 Despite the testing and safety precautions, ventless fireplaces have a long list of detractors.
 States including California and Massachusetts have banned the installation of ventless fireplaces, and the devices are not permitted in HUD housing.
 Individual municipalities may also ban them, so check with your local building authority before you purchase a ventless fireplace.

-+ Installing ventless fireplaces is more affordable than installing vented fireplaces because there is no need to remodel in order to run a flue.
+- Installing ventless fireplaces is more affordable than installing vented fireplaces because there is no need to remodel in order to run a flue.

-+ Ventless fireplaces do not produce soot and ash as wood-burning fireplaces do.
+- Ventless fireplaces do not produce soot and ash as wood-burning fireplaces do.

-+ Ventless fireplaces can be located in any room of the house, making it possible to add supplementary heat right where you want it.
+- Ventless fireplaces can be located in any room of the house, making it possible to add supplementary heat right where you want it.

-+ The flames produced by ventless fireplaces create every bit as much ambience as those produced by vented fireplaces.
+- The flames produced by ventless fireplaces create every bit as much ambience as those produced by vented fireplaces.

-+ Ventless fireplaces are more energy efficient than vented fireplaces because no heat escapes up the flue, so you’ll save money on gas utility bills.
+- Ventless fireplaces are more energy efficient than vented fireplaces because no heat escapes up the flue, so you’ll save money on gas utility bills.
 A vented gas fireplace uses more gas to create the same level of warmth because some of its heat escapes through the flue.